flugg/laravel-responder/readme.md

 #### Language File

-Instead of adding the error messages on the fly when you create the error responses, you can instead use the `errors.php` language file, which should be in your `resources/lang/en` folder if you published package assets.
+Instead of adding the error messages on the fly when you create the error responses, you can instead use the `errors.php` language file.
+The file should be in your `resources/lang/en` folder if you [published package assets](#publish-package-assets).

 The default language file looks like this: